SahanDisa/SahanDisa.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Industrial Engineering, University of Central Florida, 2024 - current
+* BSc (Hons) in Computer Science, University of Colombo School of Computing 2019 - 2023 (CGPA : 3.84/4.00)

 Work experience
 ======